cataschiopu/SQL-Project/README.md

 d. order the events based on their defined date

-e. compute the total cost associated with each location (hint grouped by)
+e. compute the total cost associated with each location

-3. Perform the following queries using both tables

-a.
-Order location name, descending, after their associated event cost

-b.
-Select location name, location cost and event cost for a specific event

-c.
-Return the first 3 events (with eventName, locationname), that have the greatest event cost, in alphabetical order (after their names)